ooleksyuk/carnd-traffic-sign-classifier-project/README.md

 [image11]: ./examples/new_images_example.png "New image examples"

 ## Rubric Points

-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.